takahirom/Hyperion-Simple-Item/README.md

 # Hyperion-Simple-Item
 [![Release](https://jitpack.io/v/takahirom/Hyperion-Simple-Item.svg)](https://jitpack.io/#takahirom/Hyperion-Simple-Item)

-You can add item to hyperion menu
+You can add item to [Hyperion-Android](https://github.com/willowtreeapps/Hyperion-Android) menu.

+If you already have DebugMenu in your app, you will be able to go to that place.

 ![image](https://user-images.githubusercontent.com/1386930/38453561-76809eb8-3a92-11e8-827f-07124953caeb.png)

+# Usage

 app/src/**debug**/AndroidManifest.xml